dayowe/codex-quota-audit/README.md

 python codex_quota_audit.py --charts
 ```

-If you do not want to install `matplotlib`, just run:
+If you do not want to install `matplotlib`, run:

 ```bash
 python3 codex_quota_audit.py